industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/10TrainResults.PNG" /></kbd></p>

-- To only get the calculated deviation displayed you can hide the feature signal in the 'Feutures' section (red marked) by clicking on the 'eye' icons
+- To only get the calculated deviation displayed you can hide the feature signal in the 'Features' section (red marked) by clicking on the 'eye' icons

 <p align="center"><kbd><img src="graphics/11DeviationDetails.PNG" /></kbd></p>